onecommons/unfurl/_sources/README.md.txt

 - Push your repository to a git service such as Github or Gitlab to share it.
 For access control, each environment can be stored as separate git submodules or branches.
 - Pull incoming changes and review and approve pull requests before deploying.
-- Clone the repository and deploy to new environments even if they use different services -- because is your model is adaptable, manual changes are minimized.
+- Clone the repository and deploy to new environments even if they use different services -- because your model is adaptable, manual changes are minimized.

 ## Features